fossapps/Micro.Auth/docs/ci/index.md

 # CircleCI integration
-Micro.Starter is using travis-ci for it's powerful build pipelines to ensure each change works as intended.
+Micro.Auth is using travis-ci for it's powerful build pipelines to ensure each change works as intended.

 The following visualization will help understanding build flow better moving forward: